ACNE: Because Every Child Deserves a Collage Education!

 ACNE - Using Collage to Put a New Face on Education

-ACNE (the American Collage Network for Educators) is a national support group for high school and middle school teachers using that powerful but misunderstood teaching tool, COLLAGE.
+ACNE (the American Collage Network for Educators) is a major US support group for high school and middle school teachers using a powerful but misunderstood teaching tool, COLLAGE.
 ACNE is not just for teachers, but for students and parents as well.
 It brings all of us together to overcome prejudice against collage.
 ACNE also provides networking, mentoring, emotional support, empowerment, and justification for thousands of teachers who face the constant hassle of misinformed parents and students who belittle one of the most powerful education tools ever, COLLAGE.
 What better way to help students get a head?
 Thanks to ACNE, teachers who use collage can swell with pride.

 The Emergence of ACNE:

 ACNE was founded after concerned parent Jeff Lindsay came face-to-face with his own prejudice and bigotry against collage.
 At first he couldn't understand why his children in middle school and high school were frequently cutting up magazines to find pictures of tacos instead of learning to speak Spanish, or spending a week cutting out pictures of butterflies instead of learning about biology.
 How on earth could all this cutting and pasting do anything to prepare my kids for life or employment or college?
 It's hard to admit how blind I was then.
 But fortunately, the wisdom of secondary educators soon became clear.
 Wishing to complain about the lack of teaching in a science class, I went in to confront the teacher, but actually confronted my own ignorance.
 What a squeeze I was in due to my close-mindedness.
 I really needed to open up to new possibilities and go with the flow of modern education.
 It was time to break out of my old way of thinking!